Jofr3/needle/README.md

 # needle.nvim

-`Needle` is a Neovim plugin designed for easy management, navigation, and viewing of local marks.
+`needle.nvim` is a Neovim plugin designed for easy management, navigation, and viewing of local marks.

 ## What does it do?